rascm/osu/README.md

 ![](https://github.com/rascm/osu/blob/main/assets/logo.png)

 Module is promise based, and uses osu!api v2.
 To use api you need to register your app [here](https://osu.ppy.sh/home/account/edit), just scroll down to set up oAuth applications.
 You will need the client id and secret code.
 Only the most frequently used, stable APIs are available!
+If something is wrong, you can report it on [GitHub](https://github.com/rascm/osu).

 ## Usage